 - If you are a current school leaver, you are required to provide your most recent school reports, including your predicted ATAR (if applicable), Western Australian Statement of Student Achievement (WASSA), Western Australian Certificate of Achievement (WACE) and ATAR course reports, when available.

 - If you have undertaken extracurricular activities relevant to your chosen area of study, you are encouraged to provide related documents.
 For example: leadership programs, examples of artwork, entered competitions, sports coaching etc.

 What course can I apply for?

 We have a range of courses that accept portfolio submission entry.
 You can choose from a broad spectrum of humanities, science, business and health science courses.

-Bachelor of Arts – art and design studies
+Bachelor of Arts – Design and the Built Environment

 Professionals working in interior architecture are able to offer creative, proactive and innovative solutions to space-changes in places such as airports, hospitals and schools.
 This course provides you with a solid foundation in the theoretical aspects of design, complemented with a technical knowledge of interior construction, equipment and building systems.
 You will also develop a knowledge of professional practice and communications skills.

 If you want to help others reach their full potential, our education courses can help you get there.
 Through a primary education degree, you will learn the skills, knowledge and experience to teach children aged five to eleven.
 Only limited places are available in this course and an interview will also be required.
 The primary education course shares a common first year with the early childhood education course, and you can apply to transfer to early childhood education at the end of your first year if you choose.

 Through a Bachelor of Science, you can graduate with the skills and practical experience you need to pursue a career in science, as well as gain insights into the importance and potential impact of scientific research.